DrJillsFootPads

 Tax excluded.
 Shipping calculated at checkout

-• Helps to redestribute pressure at the ball of the foot to prevent calluses and reduce pain .
+- Helps to redistribute pressure at the ball of the foot to prevent calluses and reduce discomfort.

 WARNINGS